Skip to content

 The gap is perceptual, not technical

-Visual craft still requires human judgment
+Visual craft still needs human judgment

-The floor has moved for code but not for design
+The floor moved for code, not design